TABLE OF CONTENTS

 - Withstands very high temperatures (up to 1200° C or 2100°+ F)

 Interflon Paste HT1200 with MicPol® is a soft, non-toxic ceramic paste.
 The ceramic particles have been micronized to less than .03 – .05 microns in diameter, and have been polarized so that they carry a negative charge.

 - Micronization means the particles are able to fill every tiny crack, pit, crevice, and opening on a surface for total coverage.
 It immediately forms a very smooth layer with a friction coefficient of 0.12.

-- Polarization means that the paste adheres magnetically to positively-charged particles on a surface.
-This bond is much stronger than normal viscosity, i.e. stickiness.
+- Polarization means that the negatively-polarized lubricant particles in the paste adhere to positively-charged particles on a surface.
+This bond is much stronger than that offered by normal lubricants.

-There are five principle reasons HT1200 uses ceramic particles rather than metallic ones.
+There are five principle reasons Interflon Paste HT1200 uses ceramic particles rather than metallic ones.